Maheybtw/RecogniserAI/README.md

 **RecogniserAI** introduces adaptive feedback-driven learning control for neural networks.
 It dynamically tunes internal parameters such as learning rate and efficiency targets in real time, improving convergence stability and energy efficiency.

 ---

+### 💡 Use Cases

+RecogniserAI is designed for developers, researchers, and students exploring adaptive optimisation and self-regulating AI systems.
+Its flexible architecture makes it easy to integrate into existing PyTorch workflows or serve as a foundation for experimentation.

+**🔬 Research and Academia**
+- Study feedback-based control in deep learning
+- Prototype self-tuning optimisation systems
+- Reproduce and extend adaptive learning experiments

+**⚙️ Applied Machine Learning**
+- Automatically tune learning rates and efficiency targets in real time
+- Improve model stability during training for difficult tasks (GANs, diffusion, RL)
+- Monitor and optimise energy efficiency during large-scale training

+**🌱 Sustainable and Efficient AI**
+- Track and reduce computational energy use
+- Develop “green AI” solutions with adaptive energy balancing

+**🧩 Experimental Optimisation**
+- Create models that *learn how to learn* through closed-loop adaptive control
+- Build new training paradigms based on dynamic feedback rather than static schedules

+---

+> RecogniserAI bridges control theory and deep learning — bringing adaptive intelligence to the optimisation process itself.

 ### ⚙️ Installation
 ```bash